 5. Develop a Niche

 Pro tip: Your specialty lays the foundation for knowing who you need to connect with and the information you must gather to become an expert in that arena.
 It also focuses your marketing and makes it more straightforward.
-Here are the 10 Most Profitable Real Estate Niches & Why They Work to help you get started.
+Here are the 10 Most Profitable Real Estate Niches & Why They Work to get you started.

 6. Diversify Lead Generation